syncfusion-content/javascript-docs/js/PivotChart/Localization.md

 ## Localization and Globalization of Cube Info (Server Mode)

-Content displayed within the PivotChart control are obtained from the OLAP Cube.
+Content displayed within the pivot chart control are obtained from the OLAP Cube.
 So following are the steps that needs to be done to get the localized and globalized Cube content.

 * To get the localized string based on different cultures, from OLAP Cube, we need to set **"Locale Identifier"** in the connection string to a specific culture.
-* To bind the globalized content in PivotChart control, we need to set **"Culture"** and **"OverrideDefaultFormatStrings"** properties in OlapDataManager class to a specific culture.
+* To bind the globalized content in pivot chart control, we need to set **"Culture"** and **"OverrideDefaultFormatStrings"** properties in OlapDataManager class to a specific culture.

 {% highlight c# %}